Turrentine Brokerage Releases Latest Outlook Publication

 Turrentine Brokerage tracks, and analyzes in context, key indicators available nowhere else, including bulk wine inventory levels, spot market grape prices and the most sophisticated acreage and grape crop projections, as well as tracking collateral values.
 We have accurately predicted the last four radical changes in the market, including the dramatic 1989 shift to excess, the landmark 1994 change to shortage, the painful 1999 change to excess, and the recession-delayed 2011 change to shortage.
 Anticipating these kinds of changes is absolutely critical to success for growers, producers and marketers.
 Turrentine Brokerage also provides crucial advice about short term market developments, including such factors as crop size, bulk wine trends, international competition, and supply and demand balance.

-Trusted and strategic advisors, delivering customized solutions for growers, wineries and financiers with demonstrated expertise, exclusive and superior market information and proprietary research.
+Bulk wine & grape brokering, strategic planning, global sourcing, processing, casegoods.
+Trusted and strategic advisors, delivering customized solutions for growers, wineries and financiers.
+Demonstrated expertise, exclusive and superior market information and proprietary research.